antonw-88/GICSP/README.md

 #Step 9 - Risk Based Disaster Recovery & Incident Response

 #Step 10 - Wireless Technologies & Compromises

+#Step 11 - Hardening & Protecting Endpoints - The candidate will be able to describe how to implement endpoint security software along with hardening and patching, to secure the Windows and Unix style operating systems commonly found in an ICS environment.

 #[ICS Project](https://github.com/antonw-88/GICSP/tree/main/ICS-project) - A project that aims to simulate an OT+IT environment, based on Purdue Model.